Basic

 Start with the simple version, then practice it with real signs.

-WH questions ask for information, not just yes or no.
+WH questions ask for information, not just yes or no. In ASL, that information can be a person, place, time, reason, choice, or action.

 Use furrowed eyebrows, a focused look, and often a slight forward head tilt.
+The expression tells the viewer this is a real information question.

-Many beginner ASL questions place the WH sign near the end, like NAME YOUR WHAT?
+Many beginner ASL questions place the WH sign near the end, like NAME YOUR WHAT? or BATHROOM WHERE?
+This keeps the missing information clear.

 Try It